dennissxz/data-science-handbook/32-classification/31-decision-tree.md

 #### Simple Heuristics Based

-- Leaves too small: data at node has fewer than some threshold samples
+- Leaves too small: data at a node has fewer than some threshold samples

 - Best question does not improve likelihood significantly (e.g. 10%)